-In all probability the data will be stored digitally in a cloud server somewhere, whereas “back in the day” tapes were used, but neither method is a reason to panic.
+In all probability the recorded data will be stored digitally in a cloud server somewhere.
+Now, “back in the day” tapes were used, but neither method is a reason to panic.
 The important thing is that the organisation has to ensure that it controls access to its recordings.

 There is so much more information available, some of it very detailed.
 Please look through the other blogs and see if the information you want is provided.

 If not, we would be pleased to answer your enquiry through firstname.lastname@example.org , or visit https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/ for more information direct from the ICO.